Sebastiaan Verschuren: Swimming career

 After competing in the European Junior Swimming Championships in 2005 and 2006 Verschuren made his international senior debut at the 2006 European Aquatics Championships in Budapest, Hungary with a 19th position in the 1500 m freestyle.

 Two years later he participated in the 2008 European Aquatics Championships in Eindhoven in his home country, where he reached 13th place in the 200 m freestyle.
 In the 4 × 200 m freestyle, he finished 9th in the heats, just missing out on the final and qualification for the 2008 Summer Olympics.

 At the 2012 Olympics in London, Verschuren finished 5th in the final of the 100 m freestyle.
-He also competed in the 200 m freestyle and the 4 x 100 m medley relay.
+He also competed in the 200 m freestyle and the 4 × 100 m medley relay.

 Verschuren qualified for the 2016 Summer Olympics in Rio de Janeiro in the 100 and 200 meter freestyle, and the 4 × 200 meter freestyle relay.
 In the 200 meter freestyle, he finished 11th in the semifinals.